Welcome to the Graduate Student Senate (GSS) at The University of Iowa!

 Questions and Comments

 Throughout the site, you will find that each contact person will have their e-mail available for you to contact them through our website.
-If you aren't sure who you need to specifically contact, please use our Contact Form and select your question/concern from the category list.
 That will make sure it gets sent to the appropriate person.

 GSS Forms and Documents

-Contact the webmaster if you need access to the GSS logo or letterhead.
+Contact us if you need access to the GSS logo or letterhead.